Here’s some very good news about the connection between regular moderate exercise and longevity—not just a longer life, but a more enjoyable life!

 “Even Light Activity is Healthier than Previously Thought”

-Light activities—like gardening, walking your dog, even vacuuming—contributed to 50-70% decline in mortality in two separate studies.
+Light activities—like gardening, walking your dog, even vacuuming—contributed to a 50-70% decline in mortality rates in two separate studies.

 One was from Harvard, the other from an institution in Sweden.
 They both agreed that “subjects who moved a lot enjoyed a substantial longevity benefit over those who moved little.”